 The COVID 19 pandemic is also driving further improvements to the surveillance program due to the restrictions imposed on travel and physical distancing requirements.
 Remote surveillance and new surveillance tools aiming directly at regulatory compliance verifications are being considered and piloted to limit on-site presence while maintaining an adequate level of oversight.

 It is important to point out that this is not a departure for the system-level approach to surveillance.
 The vision is to limit on-site presence to conduct necessary compliance verification.
 The documentation review, documentation sampling, interviews and analysis work required tosupport the system level surveillance will continue in a remote (virtual) environment.

 TC continues to rely on the development of its Quality Assurance system to support further improvement of its surveillance system.
 Following the conclusion of the Surveillance Program Evaluation and Update project and several other Transformation Initiatives, TC is committed to invest the resources necessary to ensure that the surveillance program remains effective at mitigating risks associated with Civil Aviation.

 With respect to the enforcement component of the surveillance program, TC has recently moved to a multimodal enforcement model.
-Civil aviation is working actively with the newly created Center for Enforcement Expertise to develop procedures and guidance to ensure effective enforcement process.
+Civil aviation is working actively with the newly created Centre for Enforcement Expertise to develop procedures and guidance to ensure effective enforcement process.

 Finally, TC has launched the Civil Aviation Oversight Application Rationalization project aiming at reducing the number ofoversight related databases and systems while improving workflow, interconnectivity, analysis and reporting capability.
 This long term project (estimated at 5 years+) is expected to dramatically improve Civil Aviation’s risk-based planning and risk analysis capability once fully implemented.